rednafi/stress-test-locust/README.md

 The common elements required for testing, like `login` and `logout` functions reside in the **`commons`** directory.
 Here, all the common elements are arranged in the `auth.py` module.

 ### [locustfiles](./locustfiles/)
 The actual test modules reside in the **`locustfiles`** directory.
-Test modules import and use the elements that resides in the `commons` directory.
+Test modules import and use the elements that reside in the `commons` directory.

-The test suite consists of three modules — `bdt_convert.py`, `rs_convert.py` and `locustfile.py`.
+The test suite consists of three modules — `bdt_convert.py`, `rs_convert.py`, and `locustfile.py`.
 The first two are the test modules and the third one acts as the entrypoint that Locust uses to spin up a server and run the tests.

 * [**`bdt_convert.py`**](./locustfiles/bdt_convert.py/): This module houses a single TaskSet named `BDTConvert` that has two Tasks — `usd_to_bdt` and `bdt_to_usd`.
 The first Task tests the exchange API when the request query asks for USD to BDT conversion and the second Task tests the API while doing BDT to USD conversion.

-* [**`rs_convert.py`**](./locustfiles/rs_convert.py/): The second test module is exactly same as the first one; only it tests the API while the request query asks for USD to RS conversion and vice versa.
+* [**`rs_convert.py`**](./locustfiles/rs_convert.py/): The second test module is exactly the same as the first one; only it tests the API while the request query asks for USD to RS conversion and vice versa.

-    The reason that there are two similar test modules is just to demonstrate how you can organize your Tasks, TaskSets and test modules.
+    The reason that there are two similar test modules is just to demonstrate how you can organize your Tasks, TaskSets, and test modules.

 * [**`locustfile.py`**](): This file imports the TaskSets from the `bdt_convert` and `usd_convert` modules, and creates a [HttpUser](https://docs.locust.io/en/stable/writing-a-locustfile.html#making-http-requests) that will execute the tasks.